 Pedraplen : a road you can´t miss…

 There is a fourth kind of road in Cuba and one you can´t miss; The Pedraplen.
 It is a thin stretch of highway that runs straight into the sea aiming to connect the mainland with Cuba´s second most important resort town, Cayo Ensenachos.
-On google maps it´s this thin yellow line with nothing but blue on either side and a small blot of green at the end.
+On google maps it appears as a thin yellow line with nothing but blue on either side and a small blot of green at the end.
 And it really is something.

 The day before heading we had made reservations for a two night stay at the 5 Star all inclusive Iberostar Ensenachos (it was quite affordable at that).
 What a magnificent arrival after a long days ride to come up to that magnificent gate and all the kitsch all inclusiveness of it all.
 Highly recommend it.